Myers-Briggs vs Spiritual Gifts: What's the Difference?

 Lord, I know my type.
 I know my letters.

-But I do not fully know my calling.
+But I don't fully know my calling.
 Help me move past personality profiles into actual purpose.

 Amen.